USAID Advancing Youth Project

 A decade removed from political conflict, Liberians are optimistic that peace and prosperity lie ahead.
-But the country’s two civil wars have left a gap in the education sector, resulting in a “lost generation” of youth with limited education and employability skills.
+But the country’s two civil wars have left a gap in the education sector, resulting in a “lost generation” of youth with limited education and employable skills.

-Advancing Youth activities include the following:
+Advancing Youth activities included the following:

-- Train facilitators to deliver ABE
+- Trained facilitators to deliver ABE

 - Developed three levels of curriculum in literacy, numeracy, life skills, and work readiness mapped to the academic content of grades 1–6 in the formal education sector but adapted for the context and needs of older out-of-school youth

-- Delivered educational programming via radio during the Ebola crisis in 2015.
+- Delivered educational programming via radio during the Ebola crisis in 2015

 - Worked with three private sector partners to implement on-the-job literacy and work readiness training for employees

-YMCA of Liberia
+Ministry of Education, YMCA of Liberia